What We Do

 General Committee - Shah Jillani

-I was born, raised and educated in Islamabad, the capital of Pakistan.
-By profession I am an ICT Systems Engineer and have experience working in the private, not-for-profit and Commonwealth Government contractors’ sector in Australia.
-I hold a Bachelor and Master degrees, management qualifications from Canberra Institute of Technology (CIT).
-Currently I am completing my second Bachelor degree at University of Canberra.
-I lived in Dubai for 10 years, where I worked in the UAE Government sector and various multinational organizations.
-My wife and I moved to Australia in 2012.
-In 2016 we purchased our first property in Gungahlin Town Centre, where we have lived ever since.
-We own several investment properties in Gungahlin.
-As a resident and property owner in Gungahlin Town Centre, I am interested in the development and planning of Gungahlin District.
-Living for many years in a multicultural environment such as Dubai, I felt Gungahlin’s cultural and linguistic diversity makes me feel at home.
-I am passionate to contribute in turning Gungahlin into a wonderful place for everyone to live in.
+Shah was born, raised and educated in Islamabad, the capital of Pakistan.
+By profession, Shah is an ICT systems engineer and works in the public service.
+Prior to that, Shah has worked in the private, not-for-profit, and Commonwealth government contractor sectors.
+Shah holds a Master's degree and two Bachelor's degrees.
+Shah moved to Australia with his family in 2012.
+Prior to that, he spent ten years in Dubai and Abu Dhabi, where he worked for the UAE government and multinational corporations, gaining valuable professional experience.
+In 2016, Shah and his family purchased their first property in Gungahlin Town Centre, where the family has lived ever since.
+Shah and his family own several investment properties in Gungahlin.
+As a resident and property owner in Gungahlin Town Centre, Shah is interested in the development and planning of the Gungahlin district.
+Living for many years in a multicultural environment such as Dubai, Shah has always felt Gungahlin’s cultural and linguistic diversity has felt like home.
+Shah is passionate about contributing to turning Gungahlin into a wonderful place for everyone to live in.

 General Committee - Pradeep Sornaraj

 Throughout Gungahlin there are a number of local Residents Groups and Community Associations.
 If you are in such a group or association, get in touch to see how we can work together to strengthen community in Gungahlin.
 Some of the groups we have a close relationship with include: